 For kids, sports equipment can be a great gift.
 Even something as simple as a flying disc, boomerang, football or soccer ball can provide hours of healthy and fun family activity.

-Be Well is an employee wellness program provided through the Eastern Highlands Health District with funding from the CT Department of Public Health.
+Be Well is an employee wellness program provided through the Eastern Highlands Health District with funding from your employer.
 The goal of the program is to make the healthy choice the easy choice.